-The wells designed for this effort are part of the City of Delano’s Arsenic Mediation Project.
-The City is required to provide potable water to its users with arsenic concentrations less than 10 parts per billion.
+The City was required to provide potable water to its users with arsenic concentrations less than 10 parts per billion.
 This regulation was adversely affecting nine of the eleven production wells in the City.
 A report entitled “Arsenic Mitigation of Water System” identified the drilling of new wells as the most cost-effective means of mitigating the arsenic levels above 10 parts per billion, and identified coagulation and filtration as the most cost-effective treatment for regularly used wells.
 In light of this, the City developed the mediation program to replace seven of the existing wells with nine new wells and installation of wellhead treatment on some of the existing wells.